 And employ our conversation starters every step of the way.
 Did you craft greeting cards for sick children?
 We have reflection questions for that.
 Did you make time to donate to Kiva?
 We have questions for that too!
 Are you turning your summer lemonade stand into a fundraiser for a cause you love?
 We can help get that conversation started!

 7. Meet kids where they are.

-You don’t have to force reflection, let it happen as naturally as possible.
+You don’t have to force reflection, that's when the lecturing tends to happen.
+Instead, bring up thoughtful questions or big ideas from time to time and let the conversation happen as naturally as possible.

 If you give kids the opportunity to practice thinking about the impact of their actions, not just once but each time you participate in a family act of kindness, they are far more likely to grow into thoughtful, caring people.
 I've seen this personally in my own kids, who now reflexively ask big questions at the dinner table.
-And I’m hopeful that this isn't solely because they've grown tired of my go-to conversation starters.
+Our member families are noticing growing conversation skills and stronger empathy muscles in their children.

 The research bears this out too.
 “Empathy is a skill like any other human skill,” says University of Cambridge Professor Simon Baron Cohen.
 “If you get a chance to practice, you get better at it.”

 Looking for more?